AdamF06/robot-challenge/README.md

 The app will keep running unless the user types EXIT or presses 'Ctrl + C'.

+User can get more explanation for each command by HELP command.

 ## Environment

 #### **Node.js**: v20.17.0